umbraco/UmbracoDocs/12/umbraco-cms/tutorials/creating-and-distributing-a-package.md

 \~/App\_Plugins/PackageWorkshop/Dashboard/main.css \~/App\_Plugins/PackageWorkshop/ContentApp/main.css

 Both would have the same name and be thrown in the root of the zip file - this would cause a conflict and Umbraco would rename them to randomly generated names.
-These names would correspond to the `guid` property, while the `orgName` and `orgPath` would make up the original names - and would be where the package would place and name the file when being installed.
+These names would correspond to the `guid` property, while the `orgName` and `orgPath` would make up the original names.
+These would be where the package would place and name the file when being installed.

 ## Creating a draft package on Our